tarunmalempati/Guvi-DevOps/Host A Website On EC2/README.md

-AWS-project--Host-a-website-on-EC2
+# AWS-project--Host-a-website-on-EC2

 This guide provides step-by-step instructions on how to host a static website using AWS EC2.

-Prerequisites
-AWS Account
-Basic knowledge of AWS EC2
-Familiarity with the command line interface
-Steps
-Create an EC2 Instance:

-Log in to your AWS Management Console.
-Navigate to the EC2 dashboard.
-Launch a new EC2 instance with default settings.
-Connect to the EC2 Instance:

-Use SSH to connect to the EC2 instance.
-Log in as the root user using sudo su -.
-Update the System:

-Run yum update -y to update the system packages.
-Install Apache HTTP Server:

-Install Apache HTTP Server using yum install -y httpd.
-Check HTTPD Status:

-Verify the status of HTTPD using systemctl status httpd.
-Create Directory:

-Create a directory for temporary files using mkdir temp.
-Navigate into the directory using cd temp.
-Download Website Files:

-Use wget followed by the website link to download the zip file.
-Verify the file's availability using ls -lrt.
-Unzip the file using unzip.
-Move Files to Web Root:

-Move all the files to the web server's root directory using mv * /var/www/html/.
-Navigate to the directory using cd /var/www/html.
-Verify the files using ls -lrt.
-Start HTTPD Service:

-check the status again using systemctl status httpd enable HTTPD service using systemctl enable httpd. start HTTPD to start on boot using systemctl start httpd.
-Check Website:

-Open a web browser and enter your EC2 instance's public IP address.
-If the website is not accessible, modify the EC2 instance's security group to allow HTTP and HTTPS traffic.
-Modify Security Group:

-Navigate to the EC2 dashboard and select the instance.
-Modify the security group to allow inbound HTTP and HTTPS traffic.
-Save the changes.
-Access Website:

-Refresh the web browser and verify that the website is accessible using the EC2 instance's public IP address.
-Conclusion
+## Prerequisites

+- AWS Account
+- Basic knowledge of AWS EC2
+- Familiarity with the command line interface

+## Steps

+1. **Create an EC2 Instance**:
+   - Log in to your AWS Management Console.
+   - Navigate to the EC2 dashboard.
+   - Launch a new EC2 instance with default settings.

+2. **Connect to the EC2 Instance**:
+   - Use SSH to connect to the EC2 instance.
+   - Log in as the root user using `sudo su -`.

+3. **Update the System**:
+   - Run `yum update -y` to update the system packages.

+4. **Install Apache HTTP Server**:
+   - Install Apache HTTP Server using `yum install -y httpd`.

+5. **Check HTTPD Status**:
+   - Verify the status of HTTPD using `systemctl status httpd`.

+6. **Create Directory**:
+   - Create a directory for temporary files using `mkdir temp`.
+   - Navigate into the directory using `cd temp`.

+7. **Download Website Files**:
+   - Use `wget` followed by the website link to download the zip file.
+   - Verify the file's availability using `ls -lrt`.
+   - Unzip the file using `unzip`.

+8. **Move Files to Web Root**:
+   - Move all the files to the web server's root directory using `mv * /var/www/html/`.
+   - Navigate to the directory using `cd /var/www/html`.
+   - Verify the files using `ls -lrt`.

+9. **Start HTTPD Service**:
+   - **check the status again using systemctl status httpd**
+   - enable HTTPD service using `systemctl enable httpd`.
+   - start HTTPD to start on boot using `systemctl start httpd`.

+11. **Check Website**:
+    - Open a web browser and enter your EC2 instance's public IP address.
+    - If the website is not accessible, modify the EC2 instance's security group to allow HTTP and HTTPS traffic.

+12. **Modify Security Group**:
+    - Navigate to the EC2 dashboard and select the instance.
+    - Modify the security group to allow inbound HTTP and HTTPS traffic.
+    - Save the changes.

+13. **Access Website**:
+    - Refresh the web browser and verify that the website is accessible using the EC2 instance's public IP address.

+## Conclusion

 Congratulations!
 You have successfully hosted a static website on AWS EC2.
 You can now customize your website further or add additional features as needed.